roidrage/paperplanes/_posts/2014-05-12-walking-as-a-creative-exercise.md

 ---
 title: Walking as a Creative Exercise
-topics: happiness creativity
+tags: happiness creativity
-layout: single
+layout: post
 ---
 One of the things I've been committing to doing every day is to either take a walk or to go on a bike ride.
 The goal is to generally get out of the house and